John-trailinghyphon/SPRpy/README.md

 Before running SPRpy, you need to convert your MP-SPR measurement files (.spr2) to a specific .csv format.
 This can be achieved by running two separate scripts (simply double-click):
 1) "SPRpy_X_cal.py", a script which generally only needs to be run once to convert the stepper motor values to angles for a particular Bionavis instrument (depending on its setup).
 Requires a full range scan at highest angular resolution (slow scan), along with its .spr2 file and corresponding exported .dto files from the Bionavis Viewer for each instrument wavelength.
 The script produces a .csv file that is used by the second script in 2).
 2) "SPRpy_spr2_to_csv.py", a script that is used to convert measurements (.spr2) to a specific .csv format used by SPRpy.
 You will be prompted to select a .spr2 measurement file to convert (and X_cal.csv, file unless the script finds the default).
 One .csv file will be created for each wavelength in the same folder as the original file with the filename of the original + channel and wavelength information (NOTE!
 The appended part of the file name must not be changed, it is used by SPRpy).
-Also note that the runtime is heavily reduced for lower scanspeeds (increased angular resolution).
+Also note that the runtime is heavily increased for lower scanspeeds (increased angular resolution).

 A text configuration file can be found as "config.toml" that contain some settings that can be tuned.
 The path in "default_data_folder" can be set to a folder of your choice where you will be initially prompted when loading new data.
 To run SPRpy, double-click "SPRpy.py" from the SPRpy folder or run it inside a python interpreter.